Language Access

 Objectives

-The program’s objectives are:
+The program’s objectives were:

 • To allocate funds to the selected 12 nonprofits to develop a language access plan.